SquareSpheres/OsloBikeClient/README.md

 `java -jar .\OsloBikes.jar "Client ID"`

-or package the code yourself using maven
+alternatively you can package the code yourself using maven

 `mvn package`

+and run it the same way as described above.
 Make sure you are in the same directory as the pom.xml

 #### result